Close Menu

 Historic British brewery Adnams sent the industry into panic following news it was seeking guidance from advisors to raise new funding. db finds out what’s really happening.

-Adnams revealed in reports that it was working with Alvarez & Marsal (A&M) on a range of options to bolster its finances.
-The rumours, which were circulated, suggested that an injection of private capital from an investor could be on the cards, potentially along with the sale of some of Adnams’ freehold assets from its pub estate
+Following Adnams recently revealing that it has been working with Alvarez & Marsal (A&M) on a range of options to bolster its finances, rumours circulated across the industry with speculation that an injection of private capital from an investor could be on the cards, potentially along with the sale of some of Adnams’ freehold assets from its pub estate.

 According to sources, the objective was to raise capital to pay down bank debt and support future growth, however one thing that did emerge was confirmation that the business was in dire need of funding.
 When asked if Adnams will look to relinquish some of its pub estate to release cash, a spokesperson for the brewery told the drinks business: “We are reviewing a number of options, however no decisions have been made.”

-After speculation that Breal Group and any other private equity firms were currently making a play for the businesses, the spokesperson for Adnams lamented to db that “any such discussions would be confidential so we would be unable to comment”.
+After speculation that Breal Group and any other private equity firms were currently making a play for the businesses, the spokesperson for Adnams lamented to db that “any such discussions would be confidential”.

-Latest developments at Breal Group however have shown that the private equity route can lead to breweries being broken apart with both Brick and BBNo losing staff and brewery sites and consolidated into being brewed in Yorkshire at Black Sheep’s Masham site.
+Latest developments at Breal Group had also shown that the private equity route could lead to breweries being broken apart with both Brick and BBNo losing staff and brewery sites and consolidated into being brewed in Yorkshire at Black Sheep’s Masham site.

-The spokesperson told db that, to reassure the industry, the company wanted it made known that “Adnams’ priority as a business is to stay true to its values of quality, innovation and sustainability, alongside serving and supporting its customers and colleagues”.
-A similar missive was uttered by Brick Brewery’s Ian and Sally Stewart who reassured last summer that they “will continue to ensure that the company’s strong ethos and values are preserved” before it became known that the brewery would be closed by its private equity buyers.
+The Adnams spokesperson told db that, to reassure the industry, the company wanted it made known that “Adnams’ priority as a business was to stay true to its values of quality, innovation and sustainability, alongside serving and supporting its customers and colleagues”.
+A similar missive was uttered by Brick Brewery’s Ian and Sally Stewart who reassured last summer that they “will continue to ensure that the company’s strong ethos and values are preserved” before it became known that the brewery would be closed by its private equity buyers, leaving the sector timid about such reassurances amidst potential takeover offers.

-Adnams, which was founded in 1890, retains its founding family as the company’s largest shareholder, with Dr Adnams, the business’s chairman, owning a 20% stake in the company.
-The business, now run by Andy Wood, who joined it in the mid-1990s and became chief executive in 2010, also counts veteran marketer Steven Sharp and former Enterprise Inns boss Simon Townsend as its board members, while the senior Marks & Spencer executive Sacha Berendji is also a non-executive director.
+Adnams, which was founded in 1890, still retains its founding family as the company’s largest shareholder, with Dr Adnams, the business’s chairman, owning a 20% stake in the company.
+The business, now run by Andy Wood, who joined it in the mid-1990s and became chief executive in 2010, also counts veteran marketer Steven Sharp and former Enterprise Inns boss Simon Townsend as its board members, while the senior Marks & Spencer executive Sacha Berendji is also a non-executive director, completing the strong team.

 Adnams chairman Dr Jonathan Adnams admitted in reports that continued inflationary pressures had been having a detrimental effect on consumer demand.
 While speaking to investors, he additionally pointed out the reduction in the number of pubs across Britain and the 25% decline in the size of the cask beer market since 2019 had not helped the business.